Categorical symmetry and non-invertible anomaly in symmetry-breaking and topological phase transitions: and dual symmetries in 1+1D Ising model

-This corresponds to the $Z_2$ symmetry breaking phase of the Ising model.
-We see that, indeed, the critical point of Ising transition, plus its two neighboring gapped states, can be described by a gapless edge of $2+1$D $Z_2$ topological order.
+This corresponds to the $Z_2$ symmetry breaking phase of the Ising model, which is also $\t Z_2$ symmetric.
+We see that, indeed, the critical point of Ising transition, plus its two neighboring gapped states, can be described by a gapless edge, and its neighbors, of $2+1$D $Z_2$ topological order.

-The Ising model \eq{tIsing}, when retricted to the symmetric sector $\cV_\text{symm}$, can also be viewed as the low energy effective theory of the following model with $h,J>0$ and $U=+\infty$, where the $Z_2\times \t Z_2$ symmetry becomes explicit:

-The above Hamiltonian is conventionally known as describing $Z_2$ matter field coupled to $Z_2$ gauge field in 1+1D.
-The $Z_2\times \t Z_2$ symmetry is explicite in the above model, which is generated by $U_{Z_2}$ and $U_{\t Z_2}$ as an on-site symmetry of the model.
-The $U$-terms tie a domain wall in $Z_i$ to $U_{\t Z_2}$ charge $\t Z_{\i+\frac12}$, and a domain wall in $\t X_i$ to $U_{Z_2}$ charge $X_i$.
-Even though the $Z_2\times \t Z_2$ symmetry is on site in the model \eq{HZ2Z2}, it is in some sense anomalous when restricted in the low energy sector.
-This is because in $U=+\infty$ limit, the model cannot have gapped ground state that respects the full $Z_2\times \t Z_2$ symmetry.
-(Certainly, when $U<J,h$, the model can have a gapped ground state that respects the full $Z_2\times \t Z_2$ symmetry, such as when $J=h=1, U=0$.)

-We note that the low energy sector of the model \eqn{HZ2Z2} describes the boundary of the 2+1D $Z_2$ gauge theory with $Z_2$-charge $e$ and $Z_2$-vortex $m$, where $e$ and $m$ particle has low energies on the boundary.
-An $e$ particle on the boundary corresponds to $X_i=-1$ and a $m$ particle corresponds to $\t Z_{i+\frac12}=-1$ in \eqn{HZ2Z2}.
-The $Z_2\times \t Z_2$ symmetry is the mod-2 conservation of $e$ and $m$ particles.
-This explains the $Z_2\times \t Z_2$ symmetry in the symmetric sector of the Ising model.
-Note that, on the boundary, we may have a $e$ or $m$ condensation.
-The condensations may spontaneously break the $Z_2\times \t Z_2$ symmetry in the ground state.
-However, the model itself always has $Z_2\times \t Z_2$ symmetry.

-The mutual $\pi$ statistics between $e$ and $m$ in the 2+1D bulk is encoded at boundary by requiring the $Z_2$ domain wall to carry $\t Z_2$ charge and the $\t Z_2$ domain wall to carry $Z_2$ charge.
-This has a highly non-trivial effect: in a gapped ground state, one and only one of $Z_2$ and $\t Z_2$ symmetries must be spontaneously broken \cite{L190309028}.
-Thus, a symmetric state that does not break the $Z_2\times \t Z_2$ symmetry must be gapless.
-This is a consequence of 1+1D non-invertible gravitational anomaly \cite{JW190513279} characterized by 2+1D $Z_2$ topological order (\ie $Z_2$ gauge theory).
-In general, a theory with non-invertible gravitational anomaly has emergent symmetries (or algebraic higher symmetries), which comes from the conservation of topological excitations in one-higher-dimension bulk.
-Part of the emergent (algebraic higher) symmetries must be broken in any gapped phase, and the symmetric phase must be gapless.
-There is a gapless phase that respects all the emergent (algebraic higher) symmetries.